An independent school in Maryland first reached out to Ntiva to help solve an emergency outage.

 No Internet meant that many classes ground to a halt, and most administrative tasks including internal and external communication was now impossible.

-With a limited IT staff and no documented plans on how to recover, they needed help from a reputable IT services company - and fast!
+With a limited IT staff and no documented plans on how to recover, this private educational institution needed help from a reputable IT services company - and fast!

-An existing client (another private school) had recommended Ntiva to help out with the crisis.
-Luckily, we had available staff that day who were able to assist with an organization that we had no previous knowledge of, and who were not an existing client.
+An existing client (another private school) recommended Ntiva to help out with the crisis.
+Luckily, we had knowledgeable staff available who were able to assist with the problem right away.

-We sent out a technician to the school, and he was able to resolve the outage quickly, getting basic services back up and running.
+We sent out a technician to the school who was able to resolve the outage quickly, getting basic services back up and running.
 However, after the outage their servers had gone back to factory reset and lost all prior configurations.
 This meant spending the next few days rebuilding the servers, a very time consuming and thus expensive task.